SupriyaSanjay/ROI_calc/README.md

 ---University (5)--
 University

-Depending on larger vertical , different aspects of the ROI are displayed.
+Depending on larger vertical, different aspects of the ROI are displayed.
 This is because varying venues are concerned with different factors that could contribute to ROI, such as donations or social media.
+Additionally, some verticals (such as Festival and Performing Arts) have questions specific to them, ensuring more customizable results.
 -----------
 General: All
 Performing Arts: All